Bash Helpers

 /home/dnanexus/in/mappings_bam/my_mappings.bam

-# [VARIABLE]_prefix the file name minus the longest matching pattern in the dxapp.json file
+# [VARIABLE]_prefix is the file name minus the longest matching pattern in the dxapp.json file

 $ echo $mappings_bam_prefix